-At the start of the 2021-2022 academic year, we are making the first steps toward a return to normal-whatever that means-after a year of living under the weight of a global pandemic.
-COVID-19 vaccines have begun to transform our lives, even though physical distancing, masks, and handwashing still order our days.
+Not only is CTS welcoming a new academic model, but also a new president-Shout out to Dr. Brad Braxton.
+However, some things have not changed.
+Covid-19 still looms large.
+CTS continues to make steps toward a return to normal-whatever that means-after over two years of living under the weight of a global pandemic.
+Covid-19 vaccines and boosters have begun to transform our lives, even though physical distancing, masks, and handwashing still order our days.
 We are also acutely aware of the work that remains in order to reach sufficient vaccine coverage that can protect the broader population from the disease.